pratikr16/elephants/ele_texts/methods.md

 ## Environmental data

-To verify that thermochrons reported values reflecting ambient temperatures experienced by elephants, we collected weather data (mean half-hourly temperature, mean daily rainfall[^fn1]) from the weather station at Kruger NP headquarters (Skukuza: 24.98°S, 31.5°E).
+To verify that thermochrons reported values reflecting ambient temperatures experienced by elephants, we collected weather data (mean half-hourly temperature, mean daily rainfall) from the weather station at Kruger NP headquarters (Skukuza: 24.98°S, 31.5°E).
 We used rainfall data to classify (*how is this to be done?*) the study period into warm-wet, and cold-dry seasons.
 We further collected the following environmental data: 1.
 Courses of park rivers, 2.
-Locations of waterholes, 3.
-Gertenbach land cover classification of the park area (*look into this, what is it?*), 4.
-MODIS data (**look into this**, *what is it? which bands, which scene: this includes the actual scene number with the date, a link in the appendix, as well as information on how the scene bands were processed to get the `woody density`*).

-[^fn1]: Where did the data come from?
+Locations of waterholes.